Phi-Lab Switzerland

 Success in Numbers

-Ideas submitted in quantum and data.
+Ideas Submitted in quantum and data

 Entities from Switzerland and beyond involved in ideas for conundrums.